-Te problem of dimensional refinement of standard functional inequalities has been recently considered in an intensive manner.
+The problem of dimensional refinements of standard functional inequalities has been recently considered in an intensive manner.
 Via the development of refined optimal transportation tools, beautiful results for the Gaussian isoperimetric inequality were obtained by Figalli-Maggi-Pratelli \cite{FMP10} (see also R. Eldan \cite{E} or \cite{FI13} for convex cones).
-Further recentl results have been obtained on deficit in the logarithmic Sobolev inequality in the Gaussian case by Figalli-Maggi-Pratelli \cite{FMP13}, Indrei-Marcon \cite{IM14} and Bobkov$\&$al \cite{bgrs14}.
-In particular \cite{bgrs14} rediscovers \eqref{eq-logsob-bakry-ledoux}) and extends earlier results obtained in dimension one by Barthe-Kolesnikov \cite{BK08} on theTalagrand deficit.
-Fathi-Indrei-Ledoux \cite{FIL14} also considers these deficits, particularly emphasizing the case where $\nu$ has additional properties, mainly a Poincar\'e inequality ensuring better constants in lthe ogarithmic Sobolev inequality.
+Further recent results have been established on deficit in the logarithmic Sobolev inequality in the Gaussian case by Figalli-Maggi-Pratelli \cite{FMP13}, Indrei-Marcon \cite{IM14} and Bobkov $\&$ al \cite{bgrs14}.
+In particular \cite{bgrs14} rediscovers \eqref{eq-logsob-bakry-ledoux} and extends earlier results obtained in dimension one by Barthe-Kolesnikov \cite{BK08} on the Talagrand deficit.
+Fathi-Indrei-Ledoux \cite{FIL14} also considers these deficits, particularly emphasizing the case where $\nu$ has additional properties, such as a Poincar\'e inequality ensuring a better constant in the logarithmic Sobolev inequality.
 Very recently D. Cordero-Erausquin \cite{cordero15} has studied refinements of the Talagrand and Brascamp-Lieb inequalities via optimal transport tools.

-In this paper we prove dimensional improvements of logarithmic Sobolev, Talagrand and Brascamp-Lieb inequality via multiple tools.
-Let us quote for example C. Villani \cite[p.~605]{villani-book1}: